Bogdanp/koyo/koyo-lib/blueprints/standard/README.md

 * You need access to a couple local [Postgres] databases.
 One named `app_name_here` and the other `app_name_here_tests`.
 The latter is exercised by unit tests.
-* Finally, you need to have an [argon2] shared library installed.
-On macOS, you can install it with `brew install argon2`.
-This is used to securely hash passwords.

 ### First-time Setup

     $ nvm use && npm install && npm run build
     $ raco pkg install chief
     $ raco pkg install app-name-here/        # install and build the application and its deps
     $ raco pkg install app-name-here-tests/  # install and build the tests and their deps
-    $ raco north migrate -f -u postgres://127.0.0.1/app_name_here        # migrate the local database
-    $ raco north migrate -f -u postgres://127.0.0.1/app_name_here_tests  # migrate the tests database

 ### Development environment